FAQ – GENERAL

 Q. What other neighbourhoods in Edmonton have HOA's?

-Q. Why has the HOA contracted an asset management company to run the HOA?
+Q. Why does the HOA have a management company to run the HOA?

 Q. What are the rules I need to be aware of?